CloudLargeScale-UCLouvain/c2b2/README.md

 ## Usage

 Once the prerequisites are installed, you should set the parameters in the [ourAutomation](./ourAutomation) directory, and execute the [run.sh](./run.sh) file.
-More details on the placement are available in this file.
+More details on the required module placements are available in this file.

 ## Additional details on DSN experimentations